datajayintech/Datacamp/outerjoinsreadme.md

-    --- In terms of life expectancy for 2010, determine the names of the lowest five countries and their regions
+    # In terms of life expectancy for 2010, determine the names of the lowest five countries and their regions

-    --- Left Join
+  ----

          SELECT c.name AS country, region, life_expectancy AS Life_exp
          FROM  countries AS C
             LEFT JOIN populations AS p